Niraj-Hitpump/ecommerce-app/README.md

 # StyleHub E-commerce Platform

-A modern e-commerce platform for men's and women's clothing built with Next.js, TypeScript, Tailwind CSS, and MongoDB.
+A modern E-commerce platform for men's and women's clothing built with Next.js, TypeScript, Tailwind CSS, and MongoDB.

 ## Features